 What to Do if This Happens to You

 The Fair Credit Reporting Act requires credit reporting agencies, banks and credit issuers to correct fraudulent information on your credit report.
 Contact the credit reporting agencies and credit issuers and let them know about the fraud.
-You will have to provide documentation, which the Federal Trade Commission outlines here.
-Then, the FTC tells consumers to take the following steps immediately:
+You will have to provide documentation.
+The FTC tells consumers to take the following steps immediately:

 1. Place a fraud alert on your credit reports.
 This tells credit issuers that you’re a victim of credit fraud, and to contact you to verify any applications for credit before granting it.